elibroftw/blog.elijahlopez.ca/content/posts/ethics-and-morality-is-hard.md

 Innocent: person did not start a violent encounter nor did they call for violence.
 A person who is verbally abusive is still considered innocent from death.

-Sober rapist: I mention sober, because no human has the right to guess if a drunk person actually had the intention of commiting rape.
+Sober rapist: I mention sober, because no human has the right to guess if a drunk person actually had the intention of committing rape.
 The drunk rape should be rightfully punished, but their drinking of alcohol is not a valid death sentence, unless of course it resulted in the death (or worse result) of someone else.
 That said, getting drunk is unethical itself.
 If you're getting shit-faced more than once, you need help!

 ### Solution